ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/dataloader.md

 > One - To - One, usually used for fields like `personById` or one to one relations

-The batch data loader collects requests for entities and send them as a batch request to the data source.
+The batch data loader collects requests for entities and sends them as a batch request to the data source.
 Moreover, the data loader caches the retrieved entries within a request.

 The batch data loader gets the keys as `IReadOnlyList<TKey>` and returns an `IReadOnlyDictionary<TKey, TValue>`.